Kampot and Kep | Off the Beaten Track in Cambodia

 There are several salt flats between Kampot and Kep area and your tuk tuk driver will be sure to know which one to take you to.
 Dad and I visited one during our tuk tuk tour but it was, in all honesty, disappointing, as it was the wrong time of year.
 It has to be hot and sunny for salt harvesting as the sun is needed to evaporate the water leaving the salt behind.
 We visited at the end of the rainy season so there really wasn’t much to see.
 However, Andy and I have visited before in the hot season during the salt harvest and it was in heaped in sparkling white piles as far as the eye could see.

 I’d recommend only adding this to your itinerary if you visit in the dry season.
 You’ll then be able to observe the workers gathering the salt into piles, loading it into woven baskets, then carrying the heavy loads to nearby warehouses.
-It’s a fascinating process, but extremely labour intensive for the workers who toil all day under the hot sun.
+It’s a fascinating process, but extremely labour-intensive for the workers who toil all day under the hot sun.

 Phnom Chhnork Cave

-Dad and I didn’t stop at the cave, mainly because Andy and I had been before and I realised then that clambering over slippery, razor-sharp rocks, through small, tight spaces in the pitch black really wasn’t for me.
+Dad and I didn’t stop at the cave, mainly because Andy and I had been before and I realised then that clambering over slippery, razor-sharp rocks, through small, tight spaces in the pitch black wasn’t for me.
 If you get claustrophobic or aren’t relatively fit and mobile I’d suggest giving this a miss.

 One of the main reasons to visit Kep is to visit the buzzing Kep Crab Market located near the seafront just as you enter the town.
 Try to visit the market in the early morning when you’ll be able to watch the locals bringing in their catch.
 They wade just offshore filling plastic baskets full to the brim with freshly caught blue crabs.
 The crabs are then sorted to be sold at the Crab Market and to restaurants.

 Dad and I only gave the Crab Market a fleeting glance as we were ravenous and I was keen to take him to my favourite Restaurant to try the famous Kampot Pepper Crab instead.
-However, Andy and I have been to the market a couple of times previously and have always found it fun.
+However, Andy and I have been to the market several times previously and have always found it fun.
 We like to wander around looking at the range of fresh (and dried) seafood on offer.
 You can even buy what takes your fancy and have it barbequed or fried to eat there and then!
 If seafood isn’t your thing there are lots of other food options you could try instead.

 Koh Tonsay (Rabbit Island)